Skip to main content

 When financial reports must be lodged

-Section 319 of the Corporations Act requires a disclosing entity or registered managed investment scheme to lodge the complete financial reports within three months after the end of the financial year.
-All other companies must lodge their financial reports within four months after the end of the financial year.
+Section 319 of the Corporations Act requires a disclosing entity, registered managed investment scheme or registrable superannuation entity to lodge the complete financial reports within three months after the end of the financial year.
+All other entities must lodge their financial reports within four months after the end of the financial year.

 How to lodge financial reports

-You can lodge your company's financial reports online using Form 388 Copy of financial statements and reports.
-You don't have to lodge with ASIC if you lodge with ASX, NSX, SIM VSE or SSX.
+You can lodge financial reports online using Form 388 Copy of financial statements and reports.
+You don't have to lodge with ASIC if you lodge with ASX, NSX or SSX.

 Lodging online with ASIC